 The Amtrak train makes quick trips easy with more than 500 destinations across the U.S. and Canada.

 Need a real getaway?
-The San Diego International Airport has several direct flights to top destinations overseas, including Tokyo, Zurich and London.
+The San Diego International Airport (SAN) flies to 67 total destinations with nine international hotspots, including Tokyo, Frankfurt and London.
 It’s also uniquely located in the heart of downtown, so try to sit on the left side of the plane on your return flight for the ultimate welcome home greeting.

 The San Diego-Coronado Ferry provides iconic views of the downtown skyline and harbor with a 15-minute ferry ride from Broadway Pier to Coronado Ferry Landing.

 San Diego is well known for its unrivaled quality of life.
-But what most people don’t realize is how smart and diverse the talent is here.
-UC San Diego, for example, graduates more female STEM majors than any other university in the country.
-With numerous world-class universities offering countless undergraduate and graduate programs, San Diego equips students of all ages with the tools necessary to lead and exceed in emerging careers.
-And large companies, like Google and Amazon, are starting to take notice!
+But most people don’t realize just how smart and diverse San Diegans are—UC San Diego, for example, graduates more women STEM majors than any other university in the U.S. With countless undergraduate, graduate, and certification programs, San Diego equips professionals like you to lead and exceed in innovative careers.

 Good choice.
 Now what?